openvinotoolkit/openvino_notebooks/notebooks/249-oneformer-segmentation/README.md

 ## Notebook Contents

-This tutorial demonstrates step-by-step instructions on how to run HuggingFace OneFormer with OpenVINO.
+This tutorial demonstrates step-by-step instructions on how to run HuggingFace OneFormer with OpenVINO and quantize it with [NNCF](https://github.com/openvinotoolkit/nncf/).

 The tutorial consists of the following steps:
 - Install required libraries